Webix library offers its own API for working with application cache and browser local storages: permanent cache, per session cache and cookies.

 view.load("data/data.json", {

-success: function(text){//fresh data, save in cache
+success: function(text){// fresh data, save in storage

 webix.storage.local.put("app_data", text)